firefly-iii/docs/docs/support/bugs.rst

 Errors in translations
 ----------------------

-If you see a spelling error, grammatical error or a weird translation in your language, please join `the CrowdIn <https://crowdin.com/project/firefly-iii> project`_.
+If you see a spelling error, grammatical error or a weird translation in your language, please join `the CrowdIn project <https://crowdin.com/project/firefly-iii>`_.
 There, you can submit your translations and fixes.
 The GitHub repository will download these automatically and they will be included in the next release.